srcmaxim/orm-dog/README.md

 ### How it works

 1. Loads entities from your package.
-2. For each entity declarated with @javax.persistent.Entity and @javax.persistent.Table
+2. For each entity declarated with @javax.persistent.Entity and @javax.persistent.
-creates Table with Columns.
+Table creates Table with Columns.
 Also, it scans for Id, GeneratedValue, Column annotations in the entity.
 3. Connects to DB using JDBC.
 4. For every transaction calls orm.transaction().doInTransaction([query])
     1. The Query gets Table definition with all string for PreparedStatement.